hassan-raza-111/bojj/README.md

-# VenBid WebApp
+# VenBid

-Welcome to the **VenBid WebApp**!
+Welcome to **VenBid**!
 This project is a modern, responsive web application designed to provide a seamless user experience.
 Whether you're a developer, a user, or a contributor, this README will guide you through setting up and using the project.

 ---